Blendify/blender-manual/trunk/blender_docs/manual/advanced/limits.rst

 Text Fields
 ===========

-Fixed strings are used internally, and while it's not useful to list all limits, here are some common limits.
+Fixed strings are used internally, and while it is not useful to list all limits, here are some common limits.

 :directory: 767
 :file-name: 255
 :file-path: 1023
 :identifier: 63

 *Used for data-block names, modifiers, vertex-groups, UV-layers...*

 .. note::

    Multi-byte encoding means some unicode characters use more than a single ASCII character.